-The model calculates the necessary capacities on the basis of similar calculations as shown for the micro H2 systems described in section 4.1.2.4.
-If the capacities are too small, the model writes out how much electrolysers capacity is needed as a warning in the upper left corner.
+If the capacities are too small, the model gives an indication of how much electrolyser capacity is needed as a warning in the upper left corner.
 Note that if the capacity of the hydrogen storage is increased, the need for electrolysers may decrease depending on the hourly profile of the demands.

-In the model, the two last electrolysers are located in either district heating group 2 or group 3 along with the CHP units, heat pumps and boilers.
-The other electrolysers are used for hydrogen production for transport or electrofuels or micro CHP.
-The electrolysers transform electricity into fuel and heat if located in connection to district heating.
+The electrolysers transform electricity into fuel and heat, if located in connection to district heating.
 The electrolysers are defined by capacity, fuel efficiency and thermal efficiency.
 Moreover, fuel storage is defined by capacity.